Version 3: 9 December 2020 (PDF version)

 The carers were connected persons who, whilst doing well in caring for their grandson, didn't feel confident in being part of panel discussions using this medium (teleconferencing).
 Their social worker rang them beforehand to gather any views they wanted to put forward and presented these.

-The following reflections from foster carers and a prospective foster carer who recently attended a virtual panel highlight what helped them to have a positive experience, despite the technical hitches:
+The following reflections from a prospective foster carers and adopters and approved adopters and foster carers who attended a virtual panel during the last few months highlight what helped them to have a positive experience, despite any technical hitches or drawbacks.

 We both agreed that the virtual panel was a success; although we had some difficulty logging on to begin with, once it was up and running the whole process ran quite smoothly.
 The joining instructions could have been a little clearer but other than that no further comments.

-This is a learning situation for all involved, and we continue to welcome further feedback from agencies about what has worked well or what challenges those involved have encountered and resolved.
-Contact Elaine Dibben on firstname.lastname@example.org to share your experience.
+This has been a learning situation for all involved, and we will continue to gather further feedback from agencies about what has worked well or what challenges those involved have encountered and resolved.